Radio in New Zealand: Rhema Media

 Rhema Media is the country's largest Christian media organisation, and a major New Zealand radio company.
 Christchurch evangelist Richard Berry first proposed Radio Rhema in the 1960s, and it began permanently broadcasting in 1976.
 Rhema Media is the founding organisation of United Christian Broadcasters and provides the model of broadcasting for member organisations in other countries.
 For example, Australia's Rhema FM is modelled on New Zealand's Rhema.

 The organisation is predominantly funded by donations, and operates young-oriented Life FM, family-oriented Rhema and Star for older listeners.
 The future of some of its networks was brought into question in 2010, when the Government required Rhema Media to raise 6.4 million dollars to renew its commercial radio frequencies for the following two decades.

 Brian FM

-Broadcasting to Marlborough, Nelson, Whanganui, Taihape, Timaru, Oamaru, Ashburton, Alexandra and Cromwell.
+Broadcasting to Christchurch, Marlborough, Nelson, Whanganui, Taihape, Timaru, Oamaru, Ashburton, Alexandra, and Cromwell.
 The station does not use DJs, instead plays music with short ad-libbed commercials.